TwilightGamerPro/DragonsWelcome/README.md

       We will be allowing those to use the plugin as is, not being modified unless otherwise stated by a written agreement.
       Modifiying Plugin with out a written agreement and redistrubuted will result in a DMCA take down.
   # Developing Features
-     So you want to add Features to the plugin for fix features that are already they're well good i'm sure you know how to do all this and we will allow you to add features to it or fix the main features.
+     So you want to add Features to the plugin or fix features that are already they're well good i'm sure you know how to do all this and we will allow you to add features to it or fix the main features.